SmithPeder/css-modules/README.md

 ...
 ```

-Then write a loader for `.css` files
+Then a loader needs to be added for handling `.css` files
 ```js
 // webpack.config.js
 ...